Notice of Privacy Practices

 - Identifying or locating a suspect, fugitive, material witness, or missing person;

-- Assisting the victim of a crime if, under certain limited circumstances,
+- Assisting the victim of a crime if, under certain limited circumstances, we are unable to obtain the person’s agreement;

 - Reporting a death we believe may be the result of criminal conduct;